diku-dk/ap-e2024-pub/week4/README.md

 For print effects, we don't have any input to `stdin` so we just feed `testIO` an empty list (`[]`).
-In the assignment, you'll add additional effects that do read from `stdin` and will have to add inputs for `testIO` in your testing.
+In the assignment, you'll add additional effects that do read from `stdin` and will have to add inputs for `testIO` to test these additional effects.

 - `APL.Interp_Tests`: Add tests to `ioTests` for the `PrintOp` effect.